unstoppabledomains/dev-docs/resolution/sdks-and-libraries/cli.md

 # Resolution CLI

 The Resolution-CLI is built and maintained by Unstoppable Domains.
 It is a simple CLI tool for resolving Unstoppable domains and interacting with Web3 domain names.
-It can be used to retrieve [payment addresses](/crypto-payments/index.md), IPFS hashes for [decentralized websites](/d-websites/index.md), DNS records and other [records types](/resolution/guides/records-reference.md).
+It can be used to retrieve crypto addresses, IPFS hashes for decentralized websites, DNS records and other [records types](/resolution/records-reference.md).
 Each Resolution Library is built and maintained by Unstoppable Domains, so updates happen automatically.

 For more information on resolving domains using the Resolution CLI application, please see the [Resolution CLI Repository](https://github.com/unstoppabledomains/resolution-cli) on Github.